jqueuniet/netbox-go/apiv4_2/docs/BriefPowerPortRequest.md

 ### NewBriefPowerPortRequest

-`func NewBriefPowerPortRequest(device BriefDeviceRequest, name string, ) *BriefPowerPortRequest`
+`func NewBriefPowerPortRequest(device BriefInterfaceRequestDevice, name string, ) *BriefPowerPortRequest`

 NewBriefPowerPortRequest instantiates a new BriefPowerPortRequest object This constructor will assign default values to properties that have it defined,